Adam Kelly Ward

 Adam Kelly Ward (August 11, 1982 – March 22, 2016) was an American convicted murderer executed by the U.S. state of Texas by lethal injection.

 Early life

-Ward was born in the North Texas city of Commerce, TX, located just under an hour from Dallas, TX to Dr. Ralph Ward, an industrial engineer, and Nancy Ward, who worked in banking.
+Ward was born in the North Texas city of Commerce, Texas, located just under an hour from Dallas, TX to Dr. Ralph Ward, an industrial engineer, and Nancy Ward, who worked in banking and as a staff member in higher education.
 Adam Ward attended the public schools in Commerce and was diagnosed from an early age of having behavior disorders as well as learning disabilities such as dyslexia.
-Both his parents and teachers noted that while Ward was intelligent when it came to problem solving, his behavioral issues were a detriment to his education.
+Both his parents and teachers noted that while Ward was clearly intelligent, his behavioral issues were a detriment to his education.
 After high school, Ward briefly attended Paris Junior College, but dropped out.
 In the few days preceding the murder, Ward had lost a job that according to his father, he very much enjoyed and was hoping to turn into a career.